avernois/devfriendlyplaces/readme.md

 Contribute
 ----------
+### What kind of place can I add?
+Devfriendlyplaces is meant to list places that are not meant for work, but where you could without having to justify yourself or feeling judge or not welcome.
+For example coffee shop, library, theater hall, ...
+If when thinking to that place you can say yes to the two following questions:

+* do I feel comfortable to work here?
+* could I go there for reasons not related to work?

+then they are nice places to add.
+Both criteria are mandatory.

 ### Add places to an existing location
 That is easy, just edit the json file `locations/yourlocation.json` and submit a pull request (where `yourlocation` is the name of your location).